 - block, entrances send messages to passersby: friendly rather than forbidding; ordered rather than a chaos of open bins; cramped or with a generosity of space within and without. - 15.12.2.
-Traditional front entrances, with their porches, paving, and careful joinery, offer a wealth of inspiration for appropriately marking this important point of arrival and departure.

-- Mixed use schemes need their separate entrances to different uses clearly demarcated - Level thresholds and generous widths are needed for less mobile users - Sensitively integrated lighting makes entrances safer and easier to use - 'Poor doors', where a clear distinction between the entrances of private and affordable homes is visible, are to be avoided at all costs
+Traditional front entrances, with their porches, paving, and careful joinery, offer a wealth of inspiration for appropriately marking this important point of arrival and departure. - 15.12.3.
+Nowadays these are some of the things that need to be considered: - Mixed use schemes need their separate entrances to different uses clearly demarcated - Level thresholds and generous widths are needed for less mobile users - Sensitively integrated lighting makes entrances safer and easier to use - 'Poor doors', where a clear distinction between the entrances of private and affordable homes is visible, are to be avoided at all costs

-Fig. 56: Objects can accumulate around entrances and dominate the streetscene
+Fig. 54: Objects can accumulate around entrances and dominate the streetscene

-Fig. 57: Paired entrances
+Fig. 55: Paired entrances

-Fig. 58: A welcoming entrance
+Fig. 56: A welcoming entrance

-Fig. 59: Apartment entrance with integrated bikes and bins
+Fig. 57: Apartment entrance with integrated bikes and bins